Ramen: Instant ramen

 Instant ramen noodles were exported from Japan by Nissin Foods starting in 1971, bearing the name "Oodles of Noodles".
 One year later, it was re-branded "Nissin Cup Noodles", packaged in a foam food container (It is referred to as Cup Ramen in Japan), and subsequently saw a growth in international sales.
 Over time, the term ramen became used in North America to refer to other instant noodles.

 While some research has claimed that consuming instant ramen two or more times a week increases the likelihood of developing heart disease and other conditions, including diabetes and stroke, especially in women, those claims have not been reproduced and no study has isolated instant ramen consumption as an aggravating factor.
 However, instant ramen noodles, known to have a serving of 43 g, consist of very high sodium.
 At least 1,760 mg of sodium are found in one packet alone.
 It consists of 385 kilocalories, 55.7 g of carbohydrates, 14.5 g of total fat, 6.5 g of saturated fat, 7.9 g of protein, and 0.6 mg of thiamine.

 Canned version

 In Akihabara, Tokyo, vending machines distribute warm ramen in a steel can known as ramen kan (らーめん缶).
 It is produced by a popular local ramen restaurant in flavors such as tonkotsu and curry, and contains noodles, soup, menma, and pork.
 It is intended as a quick snack, and includes a small folded plastic fork.

 In popular culture

 Emoji

 In October 2010, an emoji was approved for Unicode 6.0 for "Steaming Bowl", that depicts Japanese ramen noodles in a bowl of steaming broth with chopsticks.
 In 2015, the icon was added to Emoji 1.0.
+According to Emojipedia, most platforms depict the emoji as Japanese ramen, "though it can represent a warm meal more generally".

 Film

-The main storyline of Tampopo, a 1985 Japanese comedy billed as the first "ramen western", concerns a trucker helping a widowed ramen shop owner reach the top of her craft.
+The main storyline of Tampopo, a 1985 Japanese comedy billed as the first "ramen western" (a play on the "spaghetti Western" subgenre), concerns a trucker helping a widowed ramen shop owner reach the top of her craft.

+In 2008's The Ramen Girl, an American woman is stranded in Tokyo after breaking up with her boyfriend.
+Looking for direction in life, she trains to be a ramen chef under a dictatorial Japanese master.

 Museum

-The Shin-Yokohama Rāmen Museum is a museum about ramen, in the Shin-Yokohama district of Kōhoku-ku, Yokohama.
+The Shin-Yokohama Ramen Museum is a museum about ramen, in the Shin-Yokohama district of Kōhoku-ku, Yokohama.